cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 Webhooks allow your system to be notified when events occur on the Cobalt Platform via HTTP POST requests.
 This eliminates the need to poll the API for updates.
+You can also manage your webhooks within the Integrations Hub in the Cobalt Platform.

 ## Get all webhooks